cosmos/interchain-security/docs/quality_assurance.md

 | Accessing state (setters, getters, iterators) | `TODO` | `??` | `Low coverage` |
 | Serialization / deserialization | `TODO` | `??` | `??` |

-> @danwt @sainoe Is there something else that we should check for?

 ## Integration with IBC

 Interchain Security is an IBC application and, thus, it relies on IBC to establish a separate channel between the provider chain and every consumer chain.
 Interchain Security relies on the IBC v3.0 golang [implementation](https://github.com/cosmos/ibc-go/tree/v3.0.0).